Condoms - one size does not fit all!

 Read about the author Samantha Evans

-Even though most people are aware of the risks of unprotected sex, they still refuse to use condoms on a regular basis, both young and old.
+Even though most people are aware of the risks of unprotected sex, they still refuse to use condoms regularly, both young and old.
 Many people feel that they are a hassle, reducing sexual sensation, smell disgusting, feel unpleasant, stop spontaneity and are just no fun.

 Previous results from a survey carried out by PHE and YouGov (2017) revealed almost half of 16-24-year-olds have never used a condom with a new partner.